Crypto Taxes Explained in June 2025

 Let’s look at an example to clear the mist:

-- Let’s say you buy $5,000 worth of Ethereum, as you’re planning to trade on the best no-KYC crypto exchanges.
+• Let’s say you buy $5,000 worth of Ethereum, as you’re planning to trade on the best no-KYC crypto exchanges.
 When you make the purchase, Ethereum is worth $2,000.
 This is your cost price.
+The IRS refers to this as a cost basis.

 In the above example, you bought Ethereum for cash, swapped the tokens for Decentraland, and then eventually went back to Ethereum.
-This triggered at least two realized capital gains, as tokens were sold for a higher price than you originally paid.
-This is the case even though crypto-to-crypto trades were involved.
+This triggered at least two realized capital gains because you sold the tokens for a higher price than you originally paid.
+Capital gains taxes apply even though crypto-to-crypto trades were involved.

 Earning Crypto Income on DeFi Investments

-Another misconception in the crypto space is that income from decentralized finance (DeFi), such as staking, yield farming, or crypto savings accounts, isn’t taxed.
-This is far from the truth.
-In simple terms, DeFi yields are taxed similarly to other forms of income, such as wages or sales on platforms like eBay.
+Another misconception in the crypto space is that income from decentralized finance, such as staking, yield farming, or crypto savings accounts, isn’t taxed.
+Much like other yield income in traditional finance, these transactions are taxable.
+In simple terms, DeFi yields are taxed similarly to other forms of income, such as wages, interest, or 1099 (miscellaneous) income.

 Let’s look at an example of how DeFi income is taxed:

-As per the example above, you received $114 and $142.50 worth of ETH rewards.
-These amounts need to be reported as income to the IRS.
-These rewards are added to any other income you earn during the year.
+In the example above, you received $114 and $142.50 worth of ETH rewards.
+These amounts must be reported as income to the IRS and are added to any other income you earn during the year.

 For instance, if you earned $20,000 from a part-time job and $5,000 selling items on eBay, along with your staking rewards, your total income would be $25,256.50.
 This total income will be taxed according to your income bracket (more on this later).